dmitryvinn/dvinnik.dev/src/data/presentations/2018/engineer-in-test_bridging-the-gap/index.md

 category: 'presentation'
 cover: './cover.jpg'
 title: 'Engineer in Test: Bridging the Gap'
-description: 'In this talk, we discuss situations when the quantity of our tests takes over their quality.'
+description: 'In this talk, we discuss situations when the quantity of our tests takes over their quality.
+We answer how this tendency of writing many unnecessary tests creates more significant issues like wasted cycles on fixing test-only failures. '
 date: '2018-01-01'
 tags: ['testing', 'leadership']
 published: true